Hanson4christWeb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that prints the effective username of the current user using command whoami

 Write a script that prints all the groups the current user is part of using command groups

+a script that changes owner if file using command chown

+a script that creates an empty file  using command touch